iutools/iutools/doc/test-plan.md

   - Text _stayed_ Romanized
   - Hover the mouse over a word:
     - It shows that it's clickable
-    - Clicking on that IU word produces a Gist with:
+    - Clicking on that IU word opens a Dictionary Entry for that word
-      - Morphological analysis
-      - Parallel sentences
   - Hover the mouse over a NON-word (ex: period, comma, space):
     - It does NOT show that it's clickable
-    - Clicking on that NON-word does NOT produce a Gist
+    - Clicking on that NON-word does NOT open a Word Entry
+      - NOTE: In this particular scenario, if the the original text contained an English word whose characters are all valid IU Latin chars (ex: 'main') then this word may be clickable eventhough it is not IU.

 Word that does not decompose
 - Enter text: 'ᓴᕕᑲᑖᖅ' (This is a proper noun)
 - Click on the romanized word: 'savikataaq'
-- Make sure that the Gist does not crash and that it says:
+- Make sure that the Gist does not crash and that the Dictionary Entry for the word says:
   - Word could not be decomposed

 Text that contains spaces and newlines